 Salary and Application

-£33,324 + £5,000 market supplement
+£36,138 + £5,000 market supplement

 Location: Newham Dockside, E16 2QU

-All applicants who meet the above minimum criteria will have their written submissions considered for shortlisting.
-There are limited spots in the second and third round and applicants who best meet our recruitment criteria will progress from each stage: we are looking for empathetic, reflective practitioners who are keen to learn, passionate about serving the local community and demonstrate the ability to apply theory to practice.
+All applicants who meet the minimum eligibility criteria will have their written submissions considered for shortlisting.
+Applicants who best demonstrate how they meet our recruitment criteria will progress to the next stage.